albert-byiringiro/the-gym-ai-club/README.md

 3. Follow the session-specific README for detailed instructions

-4. Create PR with solutions and the name as: SESSION 1: YOUR NAME
+4. Create PR with solutions and the name as: SESSION 1: YOUR NAME to be merged into the `sessions` branch.

 ## Contributing